Coconut Blueberry Coffee Cake

 - 1/4 teaspoon salt

 - 1 cup milk

 - 2 cups fresh or frozen blueberries

 - In a bowl, combine flour, sugar, baking powder and salt.
 Cut in shortening until crumbly.
 In a small bowl, combine eggs and milk; stir into crumb mixture just until moistened.
 Fold in blueberries.
 Pour batter into two greased 9-in. round baking pans.
 Sprinkle with coconut.
-Bake at 375° for 25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 25 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm.
-Yield: 2 coffee cakes (8 servings each).

 Nutrition Facts1 slice: 228 calories, 10g fat (4g saturated fat), 29mg cholesterol, 148mg sodium, 32g carbohydrate (18g sugars, 1g fiber), 3g protein.

 Jul 2, 2017

 Delicious and easy to make.
 I used 1/4 c. avocado oil and 1/4 c. butter for the shortening.
 Instead of the milk, I substituted 1 c.
 Trader Joe's applesauce.
 Thank you, Joy for sharing this recipe.

 I think you need to follow this recipe as written.
 I used non-gluten flour and coconut sugar.
 The recipe did not lend itself to the substitutions.
 We had a small slice and threw the rest out.
 It was just okay, but not worth the calories.
 If you make it, follow the recipe as written.

 Wonderful recipe.
 I followed it and it is perfect.
 Light and fluffy and not too sugary.
 Yum!